I-beam

 An I-beam is any of various structural members with an - (serif capital letter 'I') or H-shaped cross-section.
-Technical terms for similar items include H-beam, I-profile, universal column (UC), w-beam (for "wide flange"), universal beam (UB), rolled steel joist (RSJ), or double-T (especially in Polish, Bulgarian, Spanish, Italian, and German).
+Technical terms for similar items include H-beam, I-profile, universal column (UC), w-beam (for wide flange), universal beam (UB), rolled steel joist (RSJ), and double-T (especially in Polish, Bulgarian, Spanish, Italian, and German).
 I-beams are typically made of structural steel and serve a wide variety of construction uses.

-The horizontal elements of the are called flanges, and the vertical element is known as the "web".
+The horizontal elements of the are called flanges, and the vertical element is known as the web.
 The web resists shear forces, while the flanges resist most of the bending moment experienced by the beam.
 The Euler–Bernoulli beam equation shows that the -shaped section is a very efficient form for carrying both bending and shear loads in the plane of the web.
-On the other hand, the cross-section has a reduced capacity in the transverse direction, and is also inefficient in carrying torsion, for which hollow structural sections are often preferred.
+On the other hand, the cross-section has a reduced capacity in the transverse direction and is also inefficient in carrying torsion, for which hollow structural sections are often preferred.

 History

-Mark di Suvero's Victor's Lament (foreground in red) on the campus of Muhlenberg College in Allentown, Pennsylvania, is an I-beam sculpture paying tribute to the rich history of steelmaking in the Lehigh Valley region of the eastern Pennsylvania.
+Mark di Suvero's Victor's Lament (foreground in red), on the campus of Muhlenberg College in Allentown, Pennsylvania, is an I-beam sculpture paying tribute to the rich history of steelmaking in the Lehigh Valley region of the eastern Pennsylvania.

 In 1849, the method of producing an I-beam, as rolled from a single piece of wrought iron, was patented by Alphonse Halbou of Forges de la Providence in Marchienne-au-Pont, Belgium.

 Bethlehem Steel, headquartered in Bethlehem, Pennsylvania, was a leading supplier of rolled structural steel of various cross-sections in American bridge and skyscraper work of the mid-20th century.
 Rolled cross-sections now have been partially displaced in such work by fabricated cross-sections.